Skip to Content

 Are Active And Reactive Forces Equal?

-Yes, both the forces are, undoubtedly, equal and occur in opposite directions.
+Yes, both forces are undoubtedly, equal and occur in opposite directions.
 This is what you have learned in Newton’s law.
 Even so, many people equate active and reactive with cause and effect, which is misleading.
 Association between two objects gives rise to opposite forces.

 Energy VS. Force